-Titus Vineyards is a family owned vineyard purchased in 1968 by Lee & Ruth Titus.
+Titus Vineyards is a family owned winery and vineyard purchased in 1968 by Lee & Ruth Titus.
 Today the family owns 50 acres of land (40 planted to vineyard) just north of Deer Park Road next to the Silverado Trail and also a 10 acre vineyard, off of nearby Ehlers Lane.
-Their primary property is quite historic – the original vineyards on site were planted in the 1880’s.
-For many years the Titus’s provided grapes to other well-known Napa Valley wineries including Charles Krug and today they still sell a portion of their harvest to other vintners.
-Charles Krug has been buying grapes from Titus since the mid 1940’s from an original contract merely based on a handshake.
+Their primary property is quite historic; the original vineyards on site were planted in the 1880s.
+In the early years the Titus’s began selling grapes to several well-known Napa Valley wineries including Charles Krug and the Napa Valley Cooperative (the site of present-day Hall Winery).
+Today they still sell a portion of their harvest to other vintners.
+Charles Krug has been buying grapes from Titus since the mid 1940s from an original contract merely based on a handshake.
 This is certainly one of the oldest privately owned vineyard contracts in Napa.
 Over the years Titus has sold grapes to other well-known wineries including Beaulieu Vineyards and Cuvaison.

 Their vineyard grows on the valley floor and is near glass mountain, which is appropriately named after the shiny black obsidian rock in the area.
-During a recent vineyard tour one could easily see lots of this rock scattered among the vines.
+During vineyard walks one can often easily see lots of this rock scattered among the vines.
 One side of the vineyard is bordered by what is probably Napa’s only peach orchard and the other side backs up against the Napa River.
 Their vineyard off of Ehlers Lane is also on the valley floor but sits up on a small knoll planted on extremely rocky soils.
 In this regard, despite the vineyard being located on the valley floor, it is almost more like a hillside vineyard based on the soil type.

 The 2006 Titus Vineyards Zinfandel is blended with Petite Sirah to fill in “any holes” that Zinfandel might have as well as add some nice coloring.
 This is a lively zesty wine and not the least bit jammy.
 It has briary aromas including blackberry and raspberry leading to a “fun” fruit and spice driven palate that leaves you only wanting more.
 Note that their last estate Zinfandel was the 2017 vintage (their Zinfandel was pulled out and replanted to Cabernet Sauvignon).